Electa-Git/PowerModelsACDC.jl/docs/src/index.md

 - Power flow with both ac and dc lines, from point-to-point connections to meshed grids, with converters connecting ac and dc grid lines
 - The equivalent optimal power flow problem type

-PowerModelsACDC.jl extends the formulation hierarchy developed for AC grids, with equivalent DC grid formulations:
+PowerModelsACDC.jl extends the formulation hierarchy developed for AC grids, with equivalent DC grid and converter station formulations:
+- ACPPowerModel
 - DCPPowerModel
-- ACPPowerModel
 - SOCWRPowerModel
 - SDPWRMPowerModel
 - QCWRPowerModel